HiokKuek/Polynomial_Regression/README.md

 # Predicting Salary given Position

 # Introduction
-Have you ever wondered how much more you would be making if you were in a more senoir position?
+Have you ever wondered how much more you would be making if you were in a more senior position?
 Wonder no more.
 In this project, I have taken data from the one and only [Position Salary Dataset](https://www.kaggle.com/datasets/mariospirito/position-salariescsv) and will walk you through my implementation of polynomial regression to help you derive a model.

 ### Goal
 - Predict salary given experience in months